Eurozone Debt Crisis

 What Was at Stake

-Debt ratings agencies like Standard & Poor's and Moody's wanted the ECB to step up and guarantee all eurozone members' debts.
+Debt rating agencies like Standard & Poor's and Moody's wanted the ECB to step up and guarantee all eurozone members' debts.
 But the EU leader, Germany, opposed such a move without assurances.
 It required debtor countries to install the austerity measures needed to put their fiscal houses in order.
 Germany does not want to write a blank euro check just to reassure investors.
 German voters wouldn't be too happy about paying higher taxes to fund the bailout.
 Germany is also paranoid about potential inflation.

 First, there were no penalties for countries that violated the debt-to-GDP ratios.
 These ratios were set by the EU's founding Maastricht Criteria.
 Why not?
 France and Germany also were spending above the limit.
 They'd be hypocritical to sanction others until they got their own houses in order.
-There were no teeth in any sanctions except expulsion from the eurozone.
-That harsh penalty which would weaken the power of the euro itself.
+There were no teeth in any sanctions except expulsion from the eurozone, a harsh penalty which would weaken the power of the euro itself.
 The EU wanted to strengthen the euro's power.
 That put pressure on EU members not in the eurozone.

 They include the United Kingdom, Denmark, and Sweden to adopt it.

 Second, eurozone countries benefited from the euro's power.
-They enjoyed the low interest rates and increased investment capital.
+They enjoyed the low-interest rates and increased investment capital.
 Most of this flow of capital was from Germany and France to the southern nations.
 This increased liquidity raised wages and prices.
 That made their exports less competitive.
 Countries using the euro couldn't do what most countries do to cool inflation.
 They couldn't raise interest rates or print less currency.
 During the recession, tax revenues fell.
 At the same time, public spending rose to pay for unemployment and other benefits.

 Third, austerity measures slowed economic growth by being too restrictive.
 For example, the OECD said austerity measures would make Greece more competitive.
 It needed to improve its public finance management and reporting.
 It was healthy to increase cutbacks on public employee pensions and wages.
 It was a good economic practice to lower its trade barriers.
 As a result, exports rose.
 The OECD said Greece needed to crack down on tax dodgers.
 It recommended the sale of state-owned businesses to raise funds.